Toner (printing): Repackaging

 Several toner manufacturers offer toner in wholesale quantities.
-Typically, bulk loose toner is sold in barrels or 10 kg (22-pound) bags.
+Typically, bulk loose toner is sold in barrels or 10 kg bags.

 Toner is then used by a variety of industries in order to provide consumers with a finished laser toner cartridge.

 Original Equipment manufacturers such as HP and Canon as well as manufacturers of compatible toner cartridges use the toner in the process of manufacturing a brand new OEM cartridge.
 Remanufacturers of toner cartridges use the bulk toner in the process of creating remanufactured toner cartridges.
 Other companies use the toner to provide a toner refill service.

 Most toner cartridges are available to the average consumer through retail outlets or local remanufacturing operations.
 Remanufactured and refilled toner cartridges are generally offered at a lower cost than original toner cartridges, having been either wholly remanufactured and then refilled with toner (the more-optimal method) or just refilled with toner (the less-optimal method).

 Environmental considerations

 Recycling of pre-consumer waste toner is practiced by most manufacturers.
 Classifying toner to the desired size distribution produces off-size rejects, but these become valuable feedstocks for the compounding operation, and are recycled this way.
 Post-consumer waste toner appears primarily in the cleaning operation of the photo-printing machine.
-In early printers, as much as 20 to 25% of feed toner would wind up in the cleaner sump and be discarded as waste.
+In early printers, as much as 20–25% of feed toner would wind up in the cleaner sump and be discarded as waste.
 Improved printer efficiencies have reduced this waste stream to lower levels, although on average 13% of the toner in each cartridge is still wasted.
 Some printer designs have attempted to divert this waste toner back into the virgin toner reservoir for direct reuse in the printer; these attempts have met with mixed success as the composition of the toner will change by expending fusibles while retaining developer particles.
 Some consideration and fewer industry attempts have been made to reclaim waste toner by cleaning it and "remanufacturing" it.

 Most toner goes to printed pages, a large fraction of which are ultimately recycled in paper recovery and recycling operations.
 Removal of toner from the pulp is not easy, and toner formulations to ease this step have been reported.
 Hydrolyzable, water-soluble, and caustic-soluble toner resins have been reported, but do not appear to enjoy widespread application.
 Most paper recycling facilities mix toner with other waste material, such as inks and resins, into a sludge with no commercial use.